pybind/pybind11/README_smart_holder.rst

 Progressive mode
 ----------------

-To work in progressive mode:
+To work in Progressive mode:

 - Add ``-DPYBIND11_USE_SMART_HOLDER_AS_DEFAULT`` to the compilation commands.

 - Remove any ``std::shared_ptr<...>`` holders from existing ``py::class_``
-  instantiations (#HelpAppreciated this could probably be avoided with a little bit of template metaprogramming).
+  instantiations.

 - Only if custom smart-pointers are used: the `PYBIND11_TYPE_CASTER_BASE_HOLDER` macro is needed [`example
   <https://github.com/pybind/pybind11/blob/2f624af1ac8571d603df2d70cb54fc7e2e3a356a/tests/test_multiple_inheritance.cpp#L72>`_].

-Overall this is probably easier to work with than the conservative mode, but
+Overall this is probably easier to work with than the Conservative mode, but

 - the macro inconvenience is shifted from ``py::smart_holder`` to custom smart-pointers (but probably much more rarely needed).

-- it will not interoperate with other extensions built against master or stable, or extensions built in conservative mode.
+- it will not interoperate with other extensions built against master or stable, or extensions built in Conservative mode (see the cross-module compatibility section below).

-Transition from conservative to progressive mode
+Transition from Conservative to Progressive mode
 ------------------------------------------------

-This still has to be tried out more in practice, but in small-scale situations it may be feasible to switch directly to progressive mode in a break-fix fashion.
+This still has to be tried out more in practice, but in small-scale situations it may be feasible to switch directly to Progressive mode in a break-fix fashion.
 In large-scale situations it seems more likely that an incremental approach is needed, which could mean incrementally converting ``py::class_`` to ``py::classh`` including addition of the macros, then flip the switch,